SANdood/Ecobee-Suite/README.md

     - If open while room is Activated, temporarily Deactivate the room
   - Optionally specify additional motion sensors within the Smart Room
     - If motion is detected while a Smart Room is Activated and all the Doors are closed *and* the Deactivate monitor is disabled (monitor will be re-enabled the next time the door closes)
-  - Optionally controls specified SmartThings-controlled vents
+  - Optionally controls specified Hubitat-controlled vents
     - Open vent(s) when Smart Room is activated, and close them when Deactivated
-    - Supports EcoNet and Keene vents using SmartThings stock DTH only
     - Optionally configure a minimum vent closed level (to protect over-pressure HVAC situation)
   - Optionally notify on Activations via Push, using Contact List or default Push
   - Temporarily Disable app without having to delete and recreate!